Duskdotso/LumaLooks/README.md

 This project is provided for informational and experimental purposes.

-**Excalibur** and any associated names, code, trademarks, or other intellectual property remain the property of their respective owners.
+**[Excalibur](https://excaliburgtag.com/)** and any associated names, code, trademarks, or other intellectual property remain the property of their respective owners.

 No affiliation with, sponsorship by, or endorsement from the original Excalibur developer is implied.

+Furthermore, to respect the original developer(s) of Excalibur, please do not reuse any of this code!
+Plus, it's AI slop, so I'd hope you wouldn't want to in the first place!